 It is no secret that school can be tough, but for some children this goes even further, resulting in long-term anxiety and fear of school.
 The surroundings and building may prove too much, and the consequence is that the child misses out on crucial learning.
 Homeschooling helps to avoid the school environment, while still supplying a well-rounded education.

 How Online Schooling Can Help

 Home education takes a variety of forms, and one of these is online schooling.
 This is something of a hybrid of traditional education and the classic interpretation of home education, taking key elements from each in order to ensure the best outcome for the student.

 In some cases, the fee to sit a formal qualification such as GCSEs and A-Levels are included in the cost, as well as assistance in finding a suitable study centre, and places to take practical science examinations.
 This support helps a child to receive the grades they need to pursue a dream job or further study such as University.
-One of the best examples which are similar to this is the Open University, a scheme which allows learners to enrol in courses set, taught and assessed by qualified professionals, and from which a formal qualification can be obtained.
+One of the best examples which are similar to this is the Open University, a scheme that allows learners to enroll in courses set, taught, and assessed by qualified professionals, and from which a formal qualification can be obtained.

 Online schooling can be an ideal way to carry out homeschooling, especially if parents are concerned that their child may fall behind, or lack confidence in their ability to deliver and teach specific subjects to a high enough level.
 For many, there is comfort in having qualified teachers available for support and guidance when a tricky topic just won’t stay in the child’s brain, or when their understanding needs to be checked and pushed that little bit further.
 It can also lead to formal examinations and qualifications, which have the potential to open up the future of your child and lead them to pursue their wildest dreams with confidence.